syncfusion-content/xamarin-docs/Xamarin/ComboBox/Getting-Started.md

 {% endtabs %}

-Refer [this](https://help.syncfusion.com/xamarin/sfcombobox/populating-data) link to learn more about the options available in SfComboBox to populate data.
+Refer to [`this`](https://help.syncfusion.com/xamarin/sfcombobox/populating-data) link, for more information to learn more about the options available in SfComboBox to populate data.

 ![populate](images/Getting-Started/populateData.png)

 ## ComboBox modes

 The combo box control supports both editable and non-editable text boxes to choose selected items in given data source.
 You can select an item from the suggestion list.
-Refer this [`link]`(https://help.syncfusion.com/xamarin/combobox/editable-modes) for more information regarding this.
+Refer to this [`link`](https://help.syncfusion.com/xamarin/combobox/editable-modes) for more information.

 N> The default value of the IsEditableMode property is false.

 ## Retrieving selected values

-When selecting an item from the drop-down list, the selection changed event will be called and you can retrieving a selected item using [`SelectionChangedEventArgs`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.SelectionChangedEventHandler.html) arguments.
+When selecting an item from the drop-down list, the selection changed event will be called and you can retrieving a selected item using the [`SelectionChangedEventArgs`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.SelectionChangedEventHandler.html) arguments.
 Using the following code snippet, a dialogue box will be displayed when a new item is selected from the suggestion box.

 {% tabs %}